tiacsys/bridle/doc/bridle/gs_programming.rst

 ... t.b.d.
 (TBD) IDE.

 .. .. note:: See :ref:`precompiled_fw` and :ref:`building_pgming` for
-   information about programming a LPNB:board.
+   information about programming a TIAC:board.

 .. _gs_programming_tbd: